libre-tube/LibreTube/PRIVACY_POLICY.md

 ### Disclaimer
 The LibreTube project is not affiliated, authorized, or endorsed by YouTube, Google LLC, or any of its affiliates or subsidiaries.
 Any intellectual property used is owned by the respective owners.

+### Open Source Software
+LibreTube is an open source software that is built for learning and research purposes.
+We welcome and encourage collaboration and contributions from the community to help improve the app.

 ### Changes to Privacy Policy
 By using the LibreTube app, you consent to the handling of your information as outlined in this Privacy Policy.
 If you have any questions or concerns about our Privacy Policy, you are free to open an issue to ask about it or ask at the official Matrix room of the app.